 For example, a deployment for a Navy sailor could mean six months at sea on a ship; for a Marine it could mean flying to the other side of the world to work for a few short months; or for an Army soldier it could mean living and working in an undisclosed location for up to 15 months.

 Although each and every deployment is truly unique, there are a few basic facts to know about military deployments in general:

 Deployments Range in Length

-The average military deployment is typically between six and twelve months long.
+The average military deployment is typically between six and 12 months long.
 However, deployment lengths vary greatly from branch to branch, are situational and depend on several factors specific to each individual service member.

 For example, some Navy submarine deployments are less than a month long, while some ship deployments can be more than a year.
 On the other hand, some members of the Air Force can undergo several shorter deployments with very short breaks in between each.

 Service Members Must Complete Pre-Deployment Training